akvr000/Academic-Projects/README.md

 # Anjali's Projects
-Welcome to my GitHub repository! 😊 Here you'll find a collection of my projects, each showcasing different skills and technologies.
+Welcome to my GitHub repository! 😊 Here you'll find a curated collection of my projects, each showcasing a range of skills and technologies.

 ## Table of Contents
 1. Arduino